 • Normal appetite;

-• Sometimes lameness, paralysis of the limbs.
-In some cases (progression of paralysis of the limbs), the heart or respiratory muscles may be paralyzed, which inevitably leads to the death of the dog;
+• Sometimes lameness, paralysis of limbs.
+In some cases (progression of paralysis of the limbs), the cardiac or respiratory muscles may be paralyzed, which inevitably leads to the death of the dog;

-• The appearance of epileptic seizures, as a rule, leads to death.
+• The occurrence of epileptic seizures usually leads to death.

-• Symptoms can last up to several months, sometimes remain in a weakened form for life.
+• Symptoms can last up to several months, sometimes remaining in a weakened form for life.

-The nervous form of distemper develops towards the end of the disease (at the beginning of 4 weeks).
+The nervous form of plague develops towards the end of the disease (at the beginning of 4 weeks).
 Often the first symptoms appear after the dog seems to have recovered.

 One form of distemper is hardening of the fingertips.
 It can combine all of the above forms of infection.
-At the same time, the temperature can remain normal, but there are signs of nervous and pulmonary infection, intestinal disorders.
-When the dog runs, clattering sounds are heard.
+In this case, the temperature may remain normal, but signs of nervous and pulmonary infection and intestinal disorders appear.
+When the dog runs, clicking sounds are heard.

-Acute form of distemper can become chronic, lasting 3-4 months.
+Acute form of plague can become chronic, lasting 3-4 months.

 • There are both diarrhea and constipation;

-• The dog is exhausted (this can be seen by eye);
+• The dog is exhausted (this is visible to the eye);

-• Dried scabs in the corners of the eyes.
+• Dry crusts in the corners of the eyes.

 • In such a case, the disease is almost always fatal.